csev/dj4e/assn/dj4e_install.md

 We are jumping into the middle of this tutorial because the first part of the tutorial is installing and configuring Django in general.

-The first step is to make the `polls` application:
+Start at the step where we make the `polls` application:

     cd ~/django_projects/mysite
     python manage.py startapp polls

 Continue to follow the steps outlined in
 <a href="https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-the-polls-app" target="_blank">
-Django tutorial</a>.
+Django tutorial</a>
 until you reach the part where the tutorial tells you to run this command:

     python manage.py runserver     # <-- Never run this on pythonanywhere